wboayue/rust-ibapi/README.md

 ## Introduction

-A Rust implementation of the Interactive Brokers [Trader Workstation (TWS) API](https://ibkrcampus.com/campus/ibkr-api-page/twsapi-doc/).
+A comprehensive Rust implementation of the Interactive Brokers [TWS API](https://ibkrcampus.com/campus/ibkr-api-page/twsapi-doc/) providing a robust and user-friendly interface for TWS and IB Gateway.
+Designed with simplicity in mind, it integrates smoothly into trading systems.
-This implementation is a simplified version of the official TWS API, intended to make trading strategy development easier.

-This project is a work in progress and has been tested with TWS version 10.19.
-The primary reference for this implementation is the [C# source code](https://github.com/InteractiveBrokers/tws-api-public).
+This fully featured API enables the retrieval of account information, access to real-time and historical market data, order management, market scanning, and access to news and Wall Street Horizons (WSH) event data.
+Future updates will focus on bug fixes, maintaining parity with the official API, and enhancing usability.

 If you encounter a problem or require a missing feature, please check the [issues list](https://github.com/wboayue/rust-ibapi/issues) before reporting a new one.